Memory¶

 ¶

-Use the LLM to summarize memories (all, or those matching query) into one paragraph (async: the LLM call awaits chat; the synchronous DB fetch runs in a thread pool).
+Use the LLM to summarize the selected memories into one paragraph (async: the LLM call awaits chat; the synchronous DB fetch runs in a thread pool).

 Requires an llm passed at construction. top_k defaults to self.cfg.summary_top_k when None.
 Sync callers go through agentmaker.core.aio.run_sync.